-7. Profession-Wide and Program-Specific Competency Assessment across the nine Profession-wide Competency (PWC) and two Program-specific Competency (PSC) areas identified in Section III of this training manual.
-As described below, students receive formative and summative feedback for their demonstration of competencies.
+7. Profession-Wide and Program-Specific Competency Assessment

+Over the course of their tenure in the Clinical Child Psychology Program, students will archive evidence for entry-level competence in each of the 45 competency elements across the nine Profession-wide Competency (PWC) and two Program-specific Competency (PSC) areas identified in Section III of this training manual.
+As describedbelow, students receive formative and summative feedback for their demonstration of competencies.
 All students must meet minimum level of achievement before progressing to the Internship stage of training.